- K-Beauty Skincare Tips for Mask Season – Post-COVID

 Effects of prolonged mask usage

-Every person out in public had to be wearing a face mask all throughout 2020.
-Out of the many consequences that emerged from wearing a mask skin sensitivity was the least expected.
-While struggling to protect ourselves and others by doing our part in preventing the spread of the Coronavirus, the pandemic left us amongst other things with skin issues.
+Every public person had to wear a face mask throughout 2020-2022.
+Skin sensitivity was the least expected of the many consequences of wearing a mask.
+While struggling to protect ourselves and others by doing our part in preventing the spread of the Coronavirus, the pandemic left us, amongst other things, with skin issues.
 Corona keeps on giving.
-Some effects Covid-19 brought us in its 2020 edition were:
+Some effects Covid-19 brought us were:

 - Skin irritation